 The ultimate comfort food to dive into this weekend!
-This dish brings all the flavour that you would expect from any great curry.
-It's not a dish that can be rushed, so grab a drink and take a look!
+Chicken Tikka Masala brings all the flavour that you would expect from any great curry.
+It’s not a dish that can be rushed, so grab a drink and take a look!
 The proof is in the eating.

 Make this chicken dish!
 I really don’t know what else to say about it, but it is a must make dish.
 I first made this dish I don’t know how many years ago.
 Oh yes, I remember it was October 1999.
 See I do remember.
 I also remember I was in Norway for a few months and cooking became my new best friend because I didn’t really know anyone.
 Another story for another day.